Westpac Banking Corporation

 Benefits

-Apart from being a secure form of payment, this facility helps you:
+Apart from being a secure form of payment this facility may help you:

 • Establish credit worthiness with your supplier